Orlando Assault Battery Lawyer | The Wiseman Law Firm

 Defense to Assault and Battery Charges in Florida

 Assault is when an individual threatens or engages in an action that places another individual in fear of harm or injury.
 Battery involves actual physical contact, such as striking or touching with the intent to cause bodily harm.
 Assault/battery confrontations can range from a fist fight to an ordeal involving a deadly weapon.
-Depending on the details of your charges, you make be facing steep penalties that can negatively affect your future.
+Depending on the details of your charges, you may be facing steep penalties that can negatively affect your future.

 Our legal team works diligently to assist clients throughout the legal process, ensuring their rights are protected and their cases are handled with care.

 At The Wiseman Law Firm, we have over 24 years of experience defending clients against criminal charges.
 Attorney Simon Wiseman is a former Florida prosecutor who has an insider’s perspective on the criminal court systems and how to defend complex charges.
 We are committed to assist clients facing assault and battery charges by providing dedicated support and guidance.
-Talk to our Orlando assault and battery attorney to learn more about our aggressive, strategic defenses.
+Talk to our Orlando assault and battery attorney to learn more about our strategic, results-focused defenses.

 We can defend against a wide range of assault/battery charges, including: